Dpbm/qserver/readme.md

 Beside these routes, the GRPC service run at the root path `/`.
 So, to add jobs this path must be used.

+---

+A more easy way to interact with your server is using the python client library we built.
+You can find the details about it [here](https://github.com/Dpbm/qserver-connect).

+With it, you can submit and retrieve jobs in your current python project, without handling http/grpc requests by hand.

 ## Dev Usage

 For devs, there's a bunch of different tools you may have installed to run each part isolated here are some of the main tools you need: